datacommonsorg/docsite/api/rest/v2/node.md

 # /v2/node

-The Node API fetches node information for edges and neighboring nodes.
-This is useful for finding local connections between nodes of the Data Commons knowledge graph.
+Data Commons represents node relations as directed edges between nodes, or property.
+The name of the property is a label, while the target node is the value of the property.
+The Node endpoint returns the property labels and values that are connected to the queried node.This is useful for finding local connections between nodes of the Data Commons knowledge graph.

 More specifically, this API can perform the following tasks:
 - Get all property labels associated with individual or multiple nodes.
 - Get the values of a property for individual or multiple nodes.
 These can also be chained for multiple degrees in the graph.
 - Get all connected nodes that are linked with invidiual or mutiple nodes.
-Data Commons represents node relations as directed edges between nodes, or property.
-The name of the property is a label, while the target node is the value of the property.
-This endpoint returns the property labels and values that are connected to the queried node.

 ## Request